mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 The Tagor is based on the spaceframe of the Gormandoacy-class, which is the predecessor for the Midu Agashaam-class destroyer.
 The Gormandoacy has been considered obsolete for some time and when several were made available by the Imperial Navy, the Geonee Self Defence Navy purchased as many as they could.

 The process of refitting and upgrading the class proved successful and in almost every way the Togor is far superior.
 While the main weaponry was saved, laser turrets were upgraded along with the maneuver drive, creating a fast response vessel.
-Currently the Geonee Self Defence Navy have five Tagors in their fleet but hope to increase the number as more Gormandoacy vessels are removed from service in favour of the Midu Agashaam.
+Currently the Geonee Self Defence Navy have five Tagors in their fleet but hope to increase the number as more Gormandoacy vessels are removed from service in favor of the Midu Agashaam.

 **Tagor Fast**